-The first column describes the effect of a positive oil supply shock $(z^o > 0)$.
-The shock causes a negative correlation between the response of oil price and quantity.
-As the price of the energy input falls, production prices in the US rise moderately (i.e. the consumption good depreciates relative to domestic production) and production increases.
+The first column describes the effect of a positive oil supply shock $(z^o > 0)$ .
+The shock moves oil price and quantities in opposite directions.
+As the relative price of the energy input falls, production in the US increases (see the bottom panel in the first column).
 This represents the prototype textbook case of an exogenous oil supply shock.
 Innovations to productivity $(z^ > 0)$ or preferences $(s^ > 0)$ in the RoW also affect the market for oil and that for US goods.
 As shown in the second and third columns of Figure 1, the sign of the response of the oil price and of oil quantity to each of these shocks is the same, i.e. these shocks appear to an observer of the oil market as typical "demand shocks" causing oil prices and quantities to move in the same direction (solid lines).
-The bottom panels of columns two and three show
+The bottom panels of columns two and three show that US production increases following these shocks.
+The fourth and fifth columns describe the effects of shocks originated in the US.
+A positive productivity shock (z > 0) raises US production and reduces its price (relative to the CPI).
+The ensuing increase in oil demand ultimately leads to higher oil prices and output, though the latter is small in the benchmark parametrization.
+Finally, a US demand shock (s > 0) increases US production and its price (relative to the CPI).
+The increased demand spills over to the oil market, where the energy cost and production increase (solid lines).

-2Similar effects are obtained by considering shocks to the intertemporal discount factor.
+&lt;sup>6Similar effects are obtained by considering shocks to the intertemporal discount factor.